cookies-xor-cream/HugoTest/content/posts/poetry/wip/the-ocean-has-teeth-trapped-in-its-tectonics.md

 ---
-tags: ['TODO']
+tags: ['Pari']
-title: The Ocean Has Teeth Trapped In It's Techtonics
+title: The Ocean Has Teeth Trapped In It's Tectonics
 date: 2023-05-22
 ---